hexjelly/elmafile-filter/README.md

 -   [ ] Parse replay information
 -   [x] Edit replays (by direct access to structure)
 -   [ ] Save replays/data

+### State.dat

+Might be added, maybe out of scope or redunant for this library.